Islam in Assam: Demographics

 The Muslim of Barak Valley adapt Sylheti language for speak consists of 3 districts namely Cachar, Karimganj, Hailakandi.
 Karimganj was known as a sub division of Sylhet district before 1947 which also part of Akhand Bharat or Ancient India.
 However, the Radcliffe Boundary Commission separated Karimganj from Sylhet.
 In Past, the district of Hailakandi and Cachar were under Twipra Kingdom and subsequently under Koch Kingdom from 16th-18th century A.D, followed by Kachari Kingdom from 18th-19th century A D. The Sylheti Muslims are living and controlling local governancy were there before the Kacharis.
 There were no natural boundaries between Karimganj and Cachar to happen.The inhabitant Muslims in Barak Valley (comprising districts of Cachar, Hailakandi and Karimganj) bear surnames at present (starting from British era but not before) like Khan, Choudhury (adopted by most everyone's), Mazumdar, Laskar (used by most landlords), Barlaskar (mix of barbhuiya and Laskar), Barbhuiya (used by most of landlords), Mazarbhuiya (associate with Barbhuiyas), Talukdar, and Hazari and other regular titles or Surnames mostly bought from Kachari kings Krishan Chandra and Govinda Chandra but some not use any surnames or titles.
 Besides them, Manipuri, Mizo Muslims are also believed to have settled in Barak Valley.
 So they can be said to have technically existed in Assam even before the Ahoms.

 The Bengali-speaking Miya people are descended of Muslim from the modern-day Bangladeshi and Assamese Muslim descendent at divisions of Mymensingh, Rangpur and Rajshahi.
 They are concentrated in the central and lower Assam districts such as Dhubri, Morigaon, Goalpara, Kamrup, Darrang, Nagaon, Bongaigaon, Barpeta, South Salmara district, Nalbari, Chirang and Bodoland region.
 Their population is around 10.49 million, comprising about 30% of the state population, out of 40% of the Assam's total Muslim population as of 2021 year estimation report.

 The third group are the descendants of Muslim migrants from Hindi belt various parts of North-West- Central-Southe India, who speak Hindustani.
 Their population is about 1.25 lakhs in Assam, comprising 0.4% of state population as of 2011.
 They are mainly found in Brahmaputra Valley.

+Education

+According to the 2011 Census of India, Muslims in Assam had a literacy rate of 53.84%, which was lower than the overall literacy rate of the state's population aged seven years and above.
+The graduate and above population among Muslims stood at 2.24% of the Muslim population.